CONSTITUTION OF THE SOCIALIST PARTY USA

 Section 2: Applications for membership shall be acted upon by the local executive committee, subject to review by the local organization.
 Local organizations shall have authority over the approval of membership admission, transfer, and expulsion using procedures and standards established by the National Committee.

-(a) In cases where there is no lower level organization, or in extraordinary cases, the powers described in Section 2 may be assumed by the state committee, National Action Committee, or National Committee, whichever is most appropriate.
+(a) In cases where there is no lower-level organization, or in extraordinary cases, the powers described in Section 2 may be assumed by the state committee, National Executive Committee, or National Committee, whichever is most appropriate.
 In this instance, or in cases of the revocation of a local charter, as described in Article V, Section 4, a hearing must be held within thirty days.

 Section 3: Applicants for membership and transfers may join whichever local organization is most suitable for their place of residence and activities, subject to the jurisdiction of the local organizations concerned.